Nashville Drunk Driving Accident Attorneys

 Under the most tragic of circumstances, a drunk driver can cause the wrongful death of your loved one.
 If that worst comes to pass, you need an experienced Nashville auto accident lawyer on your side to help you recover compensation to pay your medical bills, take care of day-to-day expenses, and to protect your family in the future.

 Drunk drivers are liable for the accidents they cause.
-We demand they pay for the medical bills, lost wages, and pain and suffering they cause.
+We demand they pay for the medical bills; lost wages; pain and suffering; scarring and disfigurement; loss of life’s pleasures; property damage; and other damages they cause.
 When a beloved family member tragically dies, we file wrongful death lawsuits on behalf of the families of the deceased.

 In addition, we often demand that the drunk driver pay punitive damages.
-There is simply no excuse for getting behind the wheel of a car when a driver is intoxicated.
-If a vehicle owner let another driver use the vehicle knowing that person was intoxicated—or having reason to believe he/she was drunk—the owner (if different from the driver) can also be found liable for any fatalities or injuries.
+There is simply no excuse for a driver getting behind the wheel of a car when they are intoxicated.
+If a vehicle owner lets another driver use the vehicle knowing that person was intoxicated—or having reason to believe they are drunk—the owner (if different from the driver) can also be found liable for any fatalities or injuries.

 Being hit by an intoxicated or otherwise impaired driver can have life-long repercussions.
-At RML, our Nashville car crash attorneys understand the serious challenges you face after such an accident.
+At Rocky McElhaney Law Firm, our Nashville personal injury attorneys understand the serious challenges you face after such an accident.
 We will fight hard to ensure that you and your loved ones are protected after a collision.

 Injured in a crash by a drunk driver in Tennessee?
 Call Rocky for help.

-Dealing with the after effects of a drunk driving crash is hard; choosing the right lawyer to fight for you shouldn’t be.
-At the Rocky McElhaney Law Firm, we fight for justice and for fair compensation for auto accident victims in Nashville, Hendersonville, Knoxville, and throughout Tennessee.
-Call Rocky at 615-425-2500 or fill out our contact form to schedule your free consultation with an experienced Nashville car wreck attorney today.
+Dealing with the aftereffects of a drunk driving crash is hard; choosing the right lawyer to fight for you shouldn’t be.
+At Rocky McElhaney Law Firm, we fight for justice and for fair compensation for auto accident victims in Nashville, Hendersonville, Clarksville, and throughout middle Tennessee.
+Call Rocky at 615-425-2500 or fill out our contact form to schedule your free consultation with an experienced Nashville drunk driving accident attorney today.